21 jazz poems on the 21st of April, 2025

 I’ve been spoiled by sea roses

-Extravagant gifts in the shadow
+An extravagant gift in the shadow

-that you cast
+That you cast

 I stand on my own